-Diabetes is a serious disease that can lead to heart disease, blindness, kidney failure and more.
+Diabetes is a serious disorder that can lead to heart disease, blindness, kidney failure and more.
 But when it is well controlled — through diet, exercise and medication — diabetics can avoid the most debilitating conditions.

 According to the American Diabetes Association, the disease affects more than 30 million U.S. adults and children, or 9.4% of the population.
 It is the seventh leading cause of American deaths.
 An estimated 84 million more people have prediabetes, but many of them don’t realize it.

 That's why it's important for people diagnosed with diabetes to take their condition seriously and change their lifestyle accordingly, says endocrinologist Dr. Qin Yang of the UCI Health Diabetes Center.

 What is diabetes?